particle1331/M1-tensorflow-benchmark/README.md

 Adding new benchmark results to the above plot is easy.
 After setting up your environment do:

 1. Run `python run.py <YOUR_ENV_NAME> <BENCHMARK_NAME>`.
 2. Run `plot_results.py <BENCHMARK_NAME>`.

-Open `plots/<BENCHMARK_NAME>_results.png`.
-A line graph of your results should be added to the above plot. 🎉
+A line graph of your results should be added to the above plot in `plots/<BENCHMARK_NAME>_results.png` 🎉 For an example of this process, see `M1.sh`.

-See `M1.sh` for an example.
 The name in step 1 can be any short string.
 This will also be its label in the resulting plot.
 Make sure to wrap around `""` names if there are spaces.
 The resulting CSV file should be alongside the other `results_*.csv` files for step 2 to work.

 You can add a new benchmark by extending the `Benchmark` abstract class in `benchmarks.py` you just have to implement a `get_model` method and a `test_indices` attribute.
 The `get_model` method should return a network for each index in `test_indices`.